She grew up between Santa Fe and Brussels, went to university in Montreal, moved to Rome for a few years and now lives in London.

 She is currently making a feature documentary about independent watchmakers and our relationship with time, as well as developing a feature script which explores the tender awful time in a young girl’s life when she emerges into adulthood.
 Throughout her career, she has aimed to choose work that honours women’s stories.

-Liz is repped by Creators Inc in London and Girl Culture in LA.
+Liz is repped by Creators Inc in London and Institute in LA.